fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

    * - properties
      - A set of items that are used in list and kvlist type items to create a list of groups of configuration items.
    * - permissions
      - An array of user roles that are allowed to update this configuration item.
 If not given then the configuration item can be updated by any user.
+If the permissions property is included in a configuration item the array must have at least one entry.

 Of the above properties of a configuration item *type*, *default* and *description* are mandatory, all others are optional.